What is Resilience?

 What can I do about it?

 After taking the test online you will receive the results of your overall resilience level and your assessment of resilience in all of the five dimensions.
-You then have the option of further feedback through a one on one counselling session.
+You then have the option of further feedback by taking a workshop.
 You may also wish to attend a resilience retreat where you can further explore your resilience and develop a strategy for building individual resilience.